BenWegert/BenWegert/README.md

 **About Me**

-- 👨🏽‍💻 I’m currently working on a decentralized Ethereum tools & analytics platform desktop application
+- 👨🏽‍💻 I’m currently working on a decentralized Ethereum tools & analytics application
 - 🌱 I’ve recently been learning Solidity and web3 technologies
 - 📊 Planning on building a reworked arbitrage bot tracking all decentralized exchanges